TEmplate 1

 Timeline of Events | One year into Taliban rule in Afghanistan

-It was indeed a prized victory for the group that had fought local and international forces for nearly two decades since they were forced out of power in 2001 by a US-led invasion.
+Exactly a year ago, the Taliban consolidated their return to power by the capture of strategic Afghan cities, including Kabul, the state capital, at a speed no one predicted.
+It was indeed a prized victory for the group that had fought local and international forces for nearly two decades since they were forced out of power in 2001 by an American-led invasion.

 One year since their return to power, the Taliban regime, alias Islamic Emirate of Afghanistan, remains in diplomatic isolation and on the world stage has no formal recognition.
+Increasingly, the Taliban-ruled Islamic Emirate is at odds with Western powers on policy issues such as press freedom and human rights.

 15 August 2021

-President Ashraf Ghani fled abroad.
+President Ashraf Ghani flees abroad.

 30 August 2021